intel/pcm/PCM-SENSOR-SERVER-README.md

 OS_ID is the OS assigned ID of the logical CPU core and denotes the socket id, core id and thread id.

-The events bellow are followed by the same {socket="socket id",core="core id",thread="thread id"} as the OS_ID of their section with source="socket/core/thread" appended that denotes what the quantity of the event accounts for.
+The events below are followed by the same {socket="socket id",core="core id",thread="thread id"} as the OS_ID of their section with source="socket/core/thread" appended that denotes what the quantity of the event accounts for.